-Heading back to the town center, take a peek through the gates for a quick glimpse at the Tur Abdin Hotel.
+Heading back to the town center, stop for a glimpse at the Tur Abdin Hotel.
 The elegant structure was built fairly recently but in the traditional style of the area.

 It was established by Syriac Christians living in Europe who regularly come here to visit their ancestral and spiritual homeland.
 If you’re staying in Midyat and can afford it, this seems like a great place to stay.